-This guide gives you an idea as to what will happen at a council meeting and when you are able to contribute.
+This guide gives you an idea as to what you can expect to happen at a council meeting and also guide you as to when you are able to contribute.
 The Parish Council welcomes comments and questions from members of the community, but this must be at the correct times during the meeting.
-The agenda and any relevant documents for forthcoming meetings are available via the website (www.walford-pc.org.uk).
+The agenda and any relevant documents for forthcoming meetings are available via this website (check out the home page in the Council Meetings Diary).
 The agenda is normally available in hard copy at the meeting.

 Councillors must attend council meetings unless they have a good reason to stay away – for example if they are ill.
 If they are unable to attend, they must send their ‘apologies’ to the Clerk along with an acceptable reason for absence.

 The Code of Conduct says that councillors have to say if they have any personal involvement in anything that is on the agenda – for example, if an application for planning permission is on property that they own.
 This is called ‘declaring an interest’.
 Councillors are not allowed to discuss agenda items in which they have declared a ‘pecuniary’ interest (i.e. one that relates to money) though they may make a statement.
 They may choose to leave the room while the item is being discussed.